BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing, but always include a light jacket or sweater, even in warmer months, as evenings can get cool, especially in higher altitude cities like Mexico City.
-Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot.
+Pack light, breathable clothing, but always include a light jacket or sweater, even in warmer regions, as evenings can get cool, especially at higher altitudes like Mexico City.
+Don't forget comfortable walking shoes – you'll be doing a lot of exploring on foot, from ancient ruins to cobblestone streets.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.